 Seek value internally by both cost and top line improvements

-Seek value externally through mergers, acquisitions, spin-offs, carve-outs, spin-outs, buy-and-builds, etc.
+Seek value externally through M&A, spin-offs, carve-outs, spin-outs, buy-and-builds, etc.

-This second set of approaches does not necessarily contemplate the traditional complete exit as the principal source of value unless so desired.
-In an way, it takes control of timing to best suit the portfolio strategy
+This non-ops set of approaches does not necessarily contemplate a traditional complete exit as the main source of value unless so desired.
+In any way, it assumes control of timing to best suit the portfolio strategy

-Assess operational model of portfolio components to identify individual portfolio company value sources and potential combinations thereof
+Assess operational model of portfolio components to identify individual portfolio company value sources (focus on cost take-out CoGS/SG&A) and/or potential combinations thereof

 Review portfolio company project set (new products, new marketing, new markets, other investments) for feasibility and value potential and feed into executive business plan(s); also examine possible cross-pollination to other portfolio members